webOSArchive/webos-docs/docs/thingstotry.md

 * <a href="http://appcatalog.webosarchive.com/showMuseum.php?search=assassin%27s+creed" target="_top">Assassin's Creed</a> - A giant adventure for your mobile device
 * <a href="http://appcatalog.webosarchive.com/showMuseumDetails.php?search=oregon&app=1097" target="_top">Oregon Trail</a> - The video game that taught a generation how to play video games has a beautiful version for the TouchPad
 * <a href="http://appcatalog.webosarchive.com/showMuseum.php?search=Miriel" target="_top">Miriel</a> - These games keep my youngest daughter busy for hours

+## Remote Control

+The App Museum has working apps (some need some tweaks) for remotely controlling Windows, Mac and Linux machines via <a href="http://appcatalog.webosarchive.com/showMuseum.php?search=splashtop" target="_top">Splashtop</a>, <a href="http://appcatalog.webosarchive.com/app/webOSRemoteDesktopClient" target="_top">Remote Desktop</a> or <a href="http://appcatalog.webosarchive.com/showMuseum.php?search=Miriel" target="_top">VNC</a>.
+You can also control <a href="http://appcatalog.webosarchive.com/app/KookarooRokuRemote" target="_top">Roku devices</a>, or an <a href="http://appcatalog.webosarchive.com/app/Retune" target="_top">iTunes library</a> -- including connected speakers like Home Pods.

 ## Classic
 <img src="../images/palm-logo.png" align="right" style="padding-left: 8px">The Classic Emulator was originally only available for webOS 1.x but thanks to community efforts, it can be made to work on most webOS devices (some devices have no sound, Pre3 is not compatible), and gives you access to a cool catalog of vintage PalmOS apps and games!